 And so they had another opening.
 On the 17th July 1954 ninety people sat down to an excellent poultry supper prepared by the women’s auxiliary.
 Bill Junge and Mrs Hodge opened the extension, special musical honours went to Messrs Kennedy, Thomason and Bonventi (whom I presume did most of the work).
 A highlight of the evening was the men’s “glow worm ballet”.

-After the RSL built a new recreation club and bowling green alongside, the old hall continued as a venue for dances, weddings and children’s parties and films.
+After the RSL built a new recreation club and bowling green on an adjacent site, the old hall continued as a venue for dances, weddings and children’s parties and films.
 A youth club operated in the late seventies and early eighties, including a boxing club run by Jim Large.
 That building, in that era, made memories for many of you today.